ahwayakchih/nobbic/README.markdown

 While it's quite easy to start the NodeBB docker container alone, things complicate quickly when one wants to start also database container, NGINX proxy container, etc...
-It's not difficult, but it takes time (and a lot of reading) if it's not something you everyday already.
+It's not difficult, but it takes time (and a lot of reading) if it's not something you do everyday already.

 ## Requirements